Local Heritage Board awards $25,000 to local organizations

-The Heart of Chesapeake Country Heritage Area (HCCHA) Board of Directors has awarded mini-grants totaling nearly $7,500 to four organizations to assist with projects that enrich heritage resources and events in Dorchester County.
-This second round of HCCHA mini-grants brings the total to $25,000 awarded to non-profit organizations and municipalities this fiscal year.
+The Heart of Chesapeake Country Heritage Area (HCCHA) Board of Directors has awarded mini-grants totaling $25,000 to eight organizations to assist with projects that enrich heritage resources and events in Dorchester County.

-The Heritage Area mini-grants support the efforts of local museums, organizations and municipalities that advance the mission and goals of the Heritage Area, said Julie Gilberto-Brady, HCCHA manager.
+The Heritage Area mini-grants support the efforts of local museums, organizations and municipalities that advance the mission and goals of the Heritage Area, said Amanda Fenstermaker, HCCHA manager.
 Their projects are heritage-tourism related.
 Mini-grants are available for up to $5,000 and require a one-to-one match.

-The application requests for this round totaled almost double the available funding.
-The awardees and projects approved at the Jan.
-23 HCCHA meeting are:
+The application requests far exceeded the amount available for distribution.
+The awardees and projects approved at the August 26 HCCHA meeting.

 The mini-grants are made possible through a Maryland Heritage Areas Association Block Grant to the Heart of Chesapeake Country Heritage Area.
-Mini-grant application forms for FY2021 are expected to be available on the Heritage Area web page in June.
+Mini-grants are distributed annually and forms are available at https://visitdorchester.org/heritage-area/resources/.